 - Prune your apple trees this month, removing excessive whippy new growth using clean sharp secateurs.
 Avoid cutting older growth or removing fruit bearing branches.

-- Harvest beetroot, broad beans, summer cabbage, lettuce, peas, (early and second early), radish, salad leaves, strawberries and greenhouse tomatoes in July – a truly veritable feast!
+- Harvest beetroot, broad beans, summer cabbage, early-sown carrots, courgettes, lettuce, peas, radish, and salad leaves this month for a truly veritable feast!

-- Dry your overwintered onions and garlic in the sun after harvesting, then store in a cool dark place for use throughout the rest of the year.
+- Harvest onions and garlic when the foliage starts to turn yellow and wilt.
+Eventually the foliage will flop to the ground.
+It’s important to let the bulbs dry thoroughly before storing in a cool dark place for use throughout the rest of the year.

 - Check a few second early potatoes to see if they’re a good size for harvesting.

 - Pick your mangetout and sugar snap peas regularly.